dan1elt0m/pydantic-databricks/README.md

 - `_schema_name`: The schema name for the table (required).
 - `_table_name`: The name of the table (required).
 - `_grants`: A set of Grant objects.
 Default is `None`.
 - `_location_prefix`: The location prefix for external tables.
 Default is `None`.
 If set, then the table is created as an external table.
+The prefix will be appended with the full table name.
 - `_table_properties`: A dictionary of table properties.
 - `_table_create_mode`: The mode for table creation.
 Default is `CreateMode.CREATE`.
 - `_table_data_source`: The data source for the table.
 Default is `DataSource.DELTA`.